AmasaDelano/dw-srd-offline/src/markdown/Wizard.md

 ### Counterspell

-When you **attempt to counter an arcane spell that will otherwise affect you**, stake one of your prepared spells on the defense and roll+Int. ✴On a 10+, the spell is countered and has no effect on you. ✴On a 7-9, the spell is countered and you forget the spell you staked.
+When you **attempt to counter an arcane spell that will otherwise affect you**, stake one of your prepared spells on the defense and roll+INT. ✴On a 10+, the spell is countered and has no effect on you. ✴On a 7-9, the spell is countered and you forget the spell you staked.
 Your counterspell protects only you; if the countered spell has other targets they get its effects.

 ### Quick Study